-"With Tito," said Khrushchev among other things, "we talked about the relations of Yugo-slavia with the other states.
+"With Tito," said Khrushchev among other things, "we talked about the relations of Yugoslavia with the other states.
 Tito was pleased with the Poles, the Hungarians, the Czechs, the Bulgarians and the others, but he spoke very angrily about Albania, thumping his fist and stamping his feet.
-'The Albanians are not in order, they are not on the right road,' Tito told me, 'they do not recognize the mistakes they have made and have understood nothing from all these things that are taking place'."
+'The Albanians are not in order, they are not on the right road,' Tito told me, 'they do not recognize the mistakes they have made and have understood nothing from all these things that are taking place."

-In fact, by repeating Tito's words and accusations Khrushchev found the opportunity to pour out all the spite and ire he felt against us, because at the congress we did not rehabilitate Koci to graze in the "pastures" which Khrushchev considered his own.
+In fact, by repeating Tito's words and accusations Khrushchev found the opportunity to pour out all the spite and ire he felt against us, because at the congress we did not rehabilitate Koçi Xoxe, "whom Tito described as a great patriot," stressed Khrushchev.